apache/opendal/docs/rfcs/0623-redis-service.md

 This will create two key-value pair.
 For object content, its key is `v0:c:/home/monika/poem0.txt`, the value is an empty `String`; For metadata, the key is `v0:m:/home/monika/poem0.txt`, the value is a `bincode` encoded `ObjectMetadata` structure binary string.

-On creating a file or directory, the backend should create its all parent directories if not present.
+On creating a file or directory, the backend should also create its all parent directories if not present.

 ```rust
 // create a file under `PATH`